rmadhok/enviro-dev-grad/README.md

 Throughout the semester, we will alternate between two perspectives: (i) the development economist focusing on relationships between growth, poverty, market failures, public good provision, and environmental externalities; and (ii) the environmental economist focusing on the unique challenges of correcting externalities in poor countries.

-Given that there is no textbook on environment and development economics, I have organized the course around the central themes.
+Since there is no textbook on environment and development economics, I have organized the course around the central themes.
 Within each theme, we will dissect research papers that combine some theory with a variety of research designs, identification strategies, and estimation techniques.
 While the course is aimed at students planning to do research in environment/development, my goal is to help advance your training as applied microeconomists in general, by showing (i) what makes a successful research question, and (ii) what passes for credible empirics these days.

 ## Syllabus